A Selection of the Most Popular Helicopter Charters Today

-The Bell 206 is a family of two-bladed, single and twin-engine helicopters, with the Jet Ranger boasting capacity for a single pilot and up to four passengers.
-This aircraft was originally designed for the US Military as the Bell YOH-4, but didn’t end up seeing any action.
-The airframe was then redesigned and successfully marketed commercially as the Jet Ranger.
+The Bell 206B belongs to a family of two-bladed, single and twin-engine helicopters, with the Jet Ranger boasting capacity for a single pilot and up to four passengers.
+This popular aircraft available for rental today was originally designed for the US Military as the Bell YOH-4, but failed to see any action.
+The airframe was subsequently redesigned and marketed commercially as the Jet Ranger.

-Augusta Westland 109 Power Grand
+Agusta Westland 109 Power Grand

-The AW109 Grand is a highly versatile, multi-purpose aircraft that has an extended cabin and main rotor, and can carry two pilots, along with up to seven passengers, over a distance of 589 miles.
-It is equipped with two Pratt and Whitney Canada PW207C turboshaft engines and boasts speeds of up to 285 mph.
+This helicopter is capable of carrying two pilots, along with up to seven passengers, over a distance of 589 miles.
+It is equipped with two Pratt & Whitney Canada PW207C turboshaft engines and can reach speeds of up to 177mph.

-Augusta Westland 139
+Agusta Westland 139

-The Augusta Westland AW139 is one of the best in the intermediate class of helicopters in terms of capability, performance, cabin space and passenger comfort.
-Originally developed in collaboration with Bell as the AugustaBell AB139, Bell eventually sold the rights to the design to Augusta Westland.
+The Agusta Westland 139 is one of the best in the intermediate class of helicopters available for air charter in terms of capability, performance, cabin space and passenger comfort.
+Originally developed in collaboration with Bell as the AgustaBell AB139, Bell eventually sold the design rights to Agusta Westland.